 Your muscles in your arm and hand will remember your movement after enough repetitions.
-The interaction between many muscles is eventually so perfected that the initial nerve signal triggers an automatic chain of movements.
-Of course, this happens much faster than when the muscles have to perform a certain movement for the very first time.
+The interaction between many muscles is eventually so perfected that the initial nerve signal triggers an automatic chain of actions.
+Of course, this happens much faster than when the muscles have to perform a specific movement for the very first time.

 Remember the first time you got on a bike?
 Shaky business, right?
 After enough training, your muscles “know” how to work as soon as you get on the bike.
 It’s similar to your movements in gaming.
 The level of training massively determines the current possible reaction time.

 Your mind is elsewhere, and you can’t focus on the game optimally.
 Even the fastest gamer becomes a lame duck if the right mindset is missing in the match.
 Often the course of the game influences you positively or negatively.
 A lost round makes you brood or feel anger (yourself).
 Sometimes an unexpected clutch brings you out of lethargy, and the focus is back.
 The psyche is a factor that players very often neglect.

 Tiredness, pain, illness – sometimes you overdo your physical abilities.
 As we explained in the article “Do Energy Drinks Boost Gaming Skills?
 (Pro Gamer Answer)“, boosting your skillz can also give you wings to your reaction speed, at least for a short time, even if negative effects occur very quickly.